- There is a public hearing on the bill in the committee.

-• There is a committee vote where members decide whether to recommend the bill to the full Council vote.
+- There is a committee vote or “mark-up” where members decide whether to advance the bill, with any changes, to the full Council for a vote.

 Congress can block DC legislation with a disapproval resolution that is not vetoed by the president of the United States.